 In the following, we focus on stable elastic tensegrity frameworks and the behavior when control parameters $y \in \Omega \subset Y$ change.
 For this, consider a \textit{smooth path of control parameters}

 and an \textit{initial condition} $(x(0),y(0))$ which is stable according to Definition \ref{definition:stable-elastic-tensegrity-framework}.
 We are interested in the time evolution of the internal parameters $x(t)$ determined by minimizing $Q$ constrained by $b$ for the given path $y(t)$ of control parameters.
 In particular, can we identify certain regions where small changes in $y(t)$ can cause large changes in the tensegrity framework?
-In Section \ref{section:algebraic-from-the-start} we solve an \textit{algebraic reformulation} of this problem, defining the \textit{catastrophe discriminant} $\cdisc \subset \Omega \subset Y$ and proving that (Theorem \ref{theorem:path-lifting}) as long as $y(t) \notin \cdisc$ we can always lift a smooth path of controls $y(t)$ to a smooth path of equilibria, and also that (Theorem \ref{theorem:pathlifting-local-minima}) stable local minima are preserved along this lift.
-Additionally, we relate the algebraic reformulation back to the original probem by showing the stronger statement (Theorem \ref{theorem:path-lifting-correct}) that stable local minima are preserved when the smaller, semialgebraic set $\cset \subset \cdisc$ is avoided.
+In Section \ref{section:algebraic-from-the-start} we solve an algebraic reformulation of this problem, defining the \textit{catastrophe discriminant} $\cdisc \subset \Omega \subset Y$ and proving that as long as our controls $y(t)$ avoid a smaller, semialgebraic \textit{catastrophe set} $\cset \subset \cdisc$, then stable local minima at the initial condition are preserved, evolving as a unique path of stable local minima $(x(t),y(t)) \in \mathcal{SC}$.